purerosefallen/ygopro-pm/README.md

 ### How to Play
 In Yugioh terms:
 1. Start YGOPro.
-2. Optional: Disable `Auto chain order` in the Settings tab in Deck Editor.
+2. Optional: Disable `Auto chain order` in the Settings tab.
 If the option is enabled, always choose the chain order from left to right.
 3. Click on `Deck Edit` to build your deck.
 Remember to add 1 *Pokemon Rules* to your extra deck!<br>
 If you do not build your deck according to the following rules, you will lose the duel and have to rebuild your deck:<br>
 	-Your main deck must be exactly 60 cards.<br>